 A good clock for most rooms has a classic design that will work seamlessly with different types of decor.
 A round clock face is a traditional choice, and one with a white or cream background provides the best contrast with the numerals, making it easy to read from a distance or at an angle.
 A simple, classic frame around the face helps the clock work in any room, anytime.

-The La Crosse Atomic Wall Clock has more than 1,000 positive reviews on Amazon and is noted for its clear, simple styling and elegant numerals.
+The La Crosse Atomic Wall Clock is praised for its clear, simple styling and elegant numerals.
 The design along the edges helps you count down to the minute.
 As an atomic clock, it sets automatically via radio signal to the nearest atomic clock for the ultimate in accuracy.
 It even adjusts automatically for daylight savings time — so no missing work because you accidentally slept in!

 02 of 08